 The National Park: lakes, valleys and age-old cedars

-Hermitages and rock paintings of Prespes
+Hermitages and rock paintings

 The dance of the pelicans

 The birds of Prespa play the leading roles in this adventure.
 And, yes, they even dance.
 They follow the thermal currents in the air and begin to form circles.
 As they rise, the radius of the circles they trace grows.
 One behind the other, until the whole flock is drawing circles in the air.
-When the leader perceives that it has flown higher than the 2000m high Mt Varnoundas, it suddenly breaks the circle and leaves.
+When the leader perceives that it has flown higher than the 2000m of Mt Varnoundas, it suddenly breaks the circle and leaves.
 The rest copy him and off they go.
 But where?
 Like us, they’ll travel to other lakes, such as their beloved Kerkini to the east.
 And when they tire of that, they’ll be back.

 Agios Achillios: the basilica in the heart of Prespa

-The perfect photo op, this island setting has heard the click of millions of cameras and the whirr of countless videos.
+The perfect photo op, this island setting has heard the click of untold numbers of cameras and the whirr of countless videos.
 It isn’t just the Macedonian scenery.
-Thousand-year-old memories and monuments veiled in myths and legends form the ‘heart’ of Prespa.
+Thousand-year-old memories and monuments veiled in myths and legends form the heart of Prespa.
 This is where Tsar Samuel of Bulgaria built a magnificent basilica especially for the mummified remains of Saint Achillios, an early bishop of Larissa in Thessaly, when he conquered that city in the 10th century.
 Today this romantic ruin is the most important site in Prespa.
 The island can be reached by a long wooden bridge.

 Psarades on Megali Prespa